FrancisBanville/ms_interpreting_probabilities/README.md

 $C_{i,j} \sim {\rm Bernoulli}(P_{i,j}(x, y, z))$, where the probability of co-occurrence $P_{i,j}(x, y, z)$ can be estimated through the application of joint species distribution models (e.g., @Pollock2014UndCoo).
-Considering that the probability that two non co-occurring taxa interact locally is zero (i.e.,
+Considering that the probability that two non-co-occurring taxa interact locally is zero (i.e.,
 $P_{N}(i \rightarrow j | C = 0) = 0$), the probability of local interaction can
 be obtained by multiplying the probability of interaction given co-occurrence with the probability of co-occurrence: